ALUMNI

 • Kaylee Son

-Kaylee Son (손유미) is a senior at Highland Park High School.
-She is a third-generation Korean American.
+Kaylee Son (손유미) is an undergraduate at Boston University and a 2024 graduate of Highland Park High School.

 KAYAT is important to me because I not only get to learn about parts of Korea’s rich history, but also express an important aspect of my identity.
 In a country different from one’s ethnicity, I feel like it’s often easy to completely assimilate and neglect one’s heritage.
 So, I see KAYAT as a way of keeping in touch with that heritage while actually using some assimilating factors to an advantage (EX: knowledge of language, connection to people) as a way to facilitate the spread and awareness of Korean culture to others.”